X-O1/yield-router/README.md

 ## YieldRouter

-Routes all yield from user's yield barring tokens to any permitted address.
+Routes all yield from user's deposited yield-barring tokens to any permitted address.